Issues on Provisions Regarding for Carrying Forward of Loss under Section 80-IA (5) Of Income T...

-A freelancer or freelance worker is a term which is commonly used for a person who is self-employed and is not necessarily engaged with or committed to a particular employer for long-term.
+A freelancer or freelance worker is a term that is commonly used for a person who is self-employed and is not necessarily engaged with or committed to a particular employer for the long-term.
 In this article, you will learn more about income tax applicability on freelancers.

 A freelancer is a person who is self-employed and generally works on a project basis or assignment basis for clients.
 As such, there is no requirement of special education or qualification for doing freelancing.
 Freelancers are available in almost all kind of fields such as accounting, photography, web programming, office administrator, personal assistant, designing, architect, finance, data searching, BPO, KPO etc. With the growing reach of the internet, online or web freelancing becomes a good avenue for part-time or even full-time earnings.

 Freelancers generally earn by rendering the services to their clients.

 There are 3 types of taxes on freelancer Income in India which are: